TheOdinProject/curriculum/extra_stuff/lessons_in_progress/gearing_up.md

 often compare themselves against others who are further along in their coding journey or have more experience.
 This is a recipe for depression and frustration.
-Only compare yourself to your past self, can you do or know more than you did last week, month or year? then you are making progress.
+Only compare yourself to your past self, can you do or know more than you did last week, month or year?
+Then you are making progress.

 ###Conclusion
-Learning any new skill is a journey full of speed bumps and obstacles to be overcome, We hope that the principles here will help you as you go forward and put you in a much better position to succeed and get the most out of Odin.
-Without further ado, lets get stuck in to learning web development.
+Learning any new skill is a journey full of speed bumps and obstacles to be overcome, we hope that the principles here will help you as you go forward and put you in a much better position to succeed and get the most out of Odin.
+Without further ado, lets get stuck in to learning Web development.

 ### Extra resources
 * [Learning to code when it gets dark](https://medium.freecodecamp.com/learning-to-code-when-it-gets-dark-e485edfb58fd#.yjh0fehje)